dotnet/msbuild/README.md

 Installers and Binaries
 -----------------------

 You can download .NET Core as either an installer (MSI, PKG) or a zip (zip, gzip).
-You can download the product in two flavours:
+You can download the product in two flavors:

 - .NET Core - .NET Core runtime and framework
 - .NET Core SDK - .NET Core + CLI tools